‘Jersey Shore’ Star Jenni ‘JWoww’ Farley Flaunts Major Cleavage In Skintight Black Dress

 Farley has been busy these days.
 The reality star has taken several trips with her kids, most recently to Discovery Cove in Orlando.
 There, she and her daughter were able to swim with — and help train — a group of dolphins, enjoying the sunshine and weather with some pals along the way.
 Farley shared some photos of their trip to Instagram, and revealed that they had a wonderful time getting away and enjoying each other’s company.

 Farley and her estranged husband, Roger Matthews, are currently in the middle of a nasty divorce.
 The duo has engaged in some pretty public altercations on social media, and have both accused each other of physical and mental abuse.
-As Hollywood Life shared, Farley’s best friend and former Jersey Shore roommate Nicole “Snooki” Polizzi has been supporting Farley as she works through this difficult time.
+As a source for Hollywood Life shared, Farley’s best friend and former Jersey Shore roommate Nicole “Snooki” Polizzi has been supporting Farley as she works through this difficult time.
 Polizzi has even watched Farley’s two children for her so that she can get a breather in her new life as a single mother.

 “Jenni knows Snooki is always there for her.
 Even their daughters are so close.
 They’ve become little best friends and both Jenni and Snooki laugh over how they’re like little Snooki and JWowws,” the source shared.

-The insider also revealed that Polizzi checks on Farley every day, and has been a rock for her friend while she works through her divorce to Matthews.
+The insider also revealed that Polizzi checks on Farley every day, and has been a rock for her friend while she works through her divorce from Matthews.

-Both Farley and Matthews have put in for sole custody of their two children, Meilani and Greyson, and that legal battle will likely play out for quite some time, so having the kind of support system in a friend like Polizzi will be helpful for Farley as she continues to try and come to an agreement with her estranged husband.
+Both Farley and Matthews have put in for sole custody of their two children, Meilani and Greyson, and that legal battle will likely play out for quite some time.
+Having the kind of support system that a friend like Polizzi might provide may prove helpful for Farley as she continues to try and come to an agreement with her estranged husband.

-“Jenni is so incredibly strong and Roger has often been challenging for her to deal with, however, she’s putting her kids first and setting a positive example for them,” the source further added.
+“Jenni is so incredibly strong and Roger has often been challenging for her to deal with, however, she’s putting her kids first and setting a positive example for them,” the source added.